albertonl/alb-old/README.md

 4. The interpreter will ask you the name of your file.
 Then, write it.

 5. Then, the program should be running.

+# _Latest updates:_

+- V 0.0.1: initial interpreter

+- V 0.0.2: statements can be separated by spaces and lines, and tabs can be used at the beginning of statements.
+Added comments (`//` at the beginning of the comment.
+Comments have to be alone in a line).